breatheco-de/exercise-data-model-previous-projects/README.md

-# Data Structuring of previous projects
+# Data Structuring & Modeling Previous Projects

 Probably, this is the first time that you've heard the term ***Data Structuring***: